It is especially helpful in investigating jaw pain, clicking, locking, and planning for facial or jaw surgery.

 Will the scan hurt?

-No, the scan is completely painless.
-If you have a jaw injury, holding your mouth open for the required pictures may be briefly uncomfortable.
+The scan itself does not usually hurt.
+If you have a jaw injury, holding your mouth open for some images may be uncomfortable; tell the radiographer if pain is worsening.

 Will I need to remove anything before the scan?